False Claims Act ('Qui Tam')

 - Retention of Overpayments by the Government

 Under the FCA, those who knowingly submit, or cause another person or entity to submit, false claims for payment of government funds are liable for three times the government’s damages plus civil penalties.
 The FCA explicitly excludes tax fraud.
 However, the Internal Revenue Service has its own whistleblower statute which provides for a substantial finder’s fee to informants.
+Since 1986, the United States has recovered nearly $50 billion under the FCA.
+Much of this money was recovered by whistleblowers who sought the protections of the qui tam provisions contained within the FCA.

 In compensation for the risk and effort of filing a qui tam case, the citizen whistleblower or “relator” may be awarded a portion of the funds recovered, typically between 15% and 25%.
 Since the False Claims Act was amended, more than $35 billion has been recovered by the government as a result of qui tam lawsuits.